MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We methodically revisit the role of noise and clipping in single-step adversarial training.
 Contrary to previous intuitions, we find that using a stronger noise around the clean sample combined with not clipping is highly effective in avoiding CO for large perturbation radii.
 Based on these observations, we then propose Noise-FGSM (N-FGSM) that, while providing the benefits of single-step adversarial training, does not suffer from CO.
 Empirical analyses on a large suite of experiments show that N-FGSM is able to match or surpass the performance of previous single-step methods while achieving a 3× speed-up.

 ## Poisoning Attacks and Defenses

+- Not All Poisons are Created Equal: Robust Training against Data Poisoning. [[paper]](https://arxiv.org/abs/2210.09671) [[code]](https://github.com/YuYang0901/EPIC)
+  - Yu Yang, Tian Yu Liu, Baharan Mirzasoleiman. *ICML 2022*
+  - Key Word: Poisoning Defenses.
+  - <details><summary>Digest</summary> We propose an efficient defense mechanism that significantly reduces the success rate of various data poisoning attacks, and provides theoretical guarantees for the performance of the model.
+Targeted attacks work by adding bounded perturbations to a randomly selected subset of training data to match the targets' gradient or representation.
+We show that: (i) under bounded perturbations, only a number of poisons can be optimized to have a gradient that is close enough to that of the target and make the attack successful; (ii) such effective poisons move away from their original class and get isolated in the gradient space; (iii) dropping examples in low-density gradient regions during training can successfully eliminate the effective poisons, and guarantees similar training dynamics to that of training on full data.

+- Towards Fair Classification against Poisoning Attacks. [[paper]](https://arxiv.org/abs/2210.09503)
+  - Han Xu, Xiaorui Liu, Yuxuan Wan, Jiliang Tang.
+  - Key Word: Poisoning Attacks; Fairness.
+  - <details><summary>Digest</summary> We study the poisoning scenario where the attacker can insert a small fraction of samples into training data, with arbitrary sensitive attributes as well as other predictive features.
+We demonstrate that the fairly trained classifiers can be greatly vulnerable to such poisoning attacks, with much worse accuracy & fairness trade-off, even when we apply some of the most effective defenses (originally proposed to defend traditional classification tasks).

 - Thinking Two Moves Ahead: Anticipating Other Users Improves Backdoor Attacks in Federated Learning. [[paper]](https://arxiv.org/abs/2210.09305) [[code]](https://github.com/YuxinWenRick/thinking-two-moves-ahead)
   - Yuxin Wen, Jonas Geiping, Liam Fowl, Hossein Souri, Rama Chellappa, Micah Goldblum, Tom Goldstein.